 Types of Pedal Thread Repair

 There are two types of pedal thread repair that can be done.
 The first is for minor damage to the threads or when the threads need cleaning out.
-This is done by a bike pedal tap and doesn’t involve cutting any new threads.
+This is done with a bike pedal tap and doesn’t involve cutting any new threads.
 This is best done to bikes that have been cross threaded or are just full dirt and need a good cleanout.

 The other is for crank threads that have been completely worn down.
 For this new threads are cut into the crank, and an insert is added for the pedal to sit in.
 This is much more involved and is best done by a bike mechanic.